 What can learning specialists conclude from the science of forgetting?

-- For a memory to persist, the information must be attended to, deeply processed, and connected in a meaningful way with existing knowledge.
+- To form a persistent memory, a person must pay attention to the information, process it deeply and connect it in a meaningful way with existing knowledge.

-- When it’s known that the learner’s knowledge base could compete with newly acquired information, allow the learner time to discriminate between the two types of content.
+- A person’s preexisting knowledge may compete with newly acquired information.
+In this case, allow the person time to discriminate between the two types of similar content.

-- Practicing the retrieval of information can facilitate retention because reconstructing memories alters them and makes them “stronger.”
+- Practicing information retrieval can facilitate retention because reconstructing memories alters them and makes them “stronger.”

 - Don’t expect learners to remember trivial information.
-It won’t be remembered after the test.
+They will most likely forget it after a test.